galbismallz/voracious-kimchi/README.md

 ## 56 -> *** ****** Network

 **Sneak preview**:  Also a secret, it's potentially weeks away from being finished so I don't want to ruin the surprise.
+I will say when I first went through the MVP in an office in rural Quebec, I felt like I was riding down a waterfall in the depths of an Indonesian jungle.
+It was _that_ exciting.

 # Finished projects